-When it comes to the last Sasanian princes in Ṭukhāristān, where Pērōz and his son Narseh respectively stayed for two decades and from where the Sasanians further scattered, Haug presents a largely descriptive account of the career of Pērōz and Narseh in the frontier Ṭukhāristān.
-Pashazanous and Afkande’s article is by far the only detailed research, locating Ji-ling-cheng (疾陵城) that the center of the “Persian area command” (波斯都督府) that Pērōz returned in Ṭukhāristān instead of Zaranj (Persian Zarang) identified by other scholars such as Agostini and Stark.
+On the history of the last Sasanian princes in Ṭukhāristān, Haug presents a largely descriptive account of the career of Pērōz and Narseh.
+Pashazanous and Afkande’s article presents the only detailed research on the matter, locating Ji-ling-cheng (疾陵城) as the center of the “Persian area command” (波斯都督府), and concludes that Pērōz returned to Ṭukhāristān rather than Zaranj, as other scholars such as Agostini and Stark have contended.

-However, the previous research has mainly concentrated on describing the relations between the refugee Sasanian princes and the Tang court, establishing the exact chronology of the events and identifying the toponyms mentioned in the Chinese source such as the controversial identification of Ji-ling-cheng.
-Little attention was paid to the events themselves, and to the political and military situation in Ṭukhāristān and Sīstān in this period, which was undoubtedly the major factor in the decisions taken by the last Sasanians in their ill-fated attempt to regain the throne of Iran.

-This study will, thus, deal with Pērōz and Narseh in Ṭukhāristān and address the following three important questions:
+However, to date, the research has focused primarily on describing the relations between the refugee Sasanian princes and the Tang court, establishing the exact chronology of events in their lives, and identifying the toponyms mentioned in the Chinese sources, such as the controversial identification of Ji-ling-cheng.
+Little attention has been devoted to the events themselves or to the political and military situation in Ṭukhāristān and Sīstān during this period, undoubtedly the main factor influencing the last Sasanians’ decision made in their ill-fated attempt to regain the throne of Iran.
+To contribute to filling this lacuna in the scholarship, this study of Pērōz and Narseh in Ṭukhāristān addresses the following key questions:

-1 Why did Pērōz seek refuge in the Yabghū’s court in Ṭukhāristān and not in other principalities to the east of the Sasanian Empire?
+Why did Pērōz seek refuge in the Yabghū court in Ṭukhāristān and not elsewhere to the east of the Sasanian Empire?

-2 What did Pērōz and Narseh experience in their stay in Ṭukhāristān between the 650s and the 700s, or in other words, what challenges they were faced with under the geopolitical situations of the region?
+What challenges did Pērōz and Narseh face during their stay in Ṭukhāristān, given the regional geopolitical realities?

-3 What were the reasons behind their flight to China?
+Why did they subsequently flee to China?

 The Sources

-In order to fulfill the above-raised tasks, to reconstruct and understand the experiences of the last Sasanian princes in the wider context of the geopolitics of Ṭukhāristān, both from the side of the Turks and the Hephthalites who controlled the region and from the side of the Arabs who expanded into it, it is crucial to analyze all the relevant sources in order to minimize the negative influence of the patchiness and partiality of the Muslim and Chinese sources.
+To answer these questions, examined both from the perspective of the Turks and the Hephthalites who controlled the region and from that of the Arabs who expanded into it, it is crucial to analyze all other relevant sources to minimize the sparseness and biases of the Muslim and Chinese ones.
+The Arabic and Persian sources, focusing on the Arab conquests and Islam, suffer from a lack of objectivity.
+They include almost no mention of the last Sasanian princes attributable to a lack of interest in these claimants to the throne who were no threat to their rule over Khurasan.
+The Chinese sources limit their interest to the princes’ relationship to the Tang court, such as paying tribute and their arrival there.